Advanced Dungeons & Dragons: Slayer: Development and release

 Slayer was released exclusively for the 3DO Interactive Multiplayer by SSI in North America in September 1994 and by SSI's parent company Mindscape in Europe in 1995.
 The game was published by T&E Soft in Japan on January 20, 1995 under the title Lost Dungeon.
 Computer Gaming World reported months ahead of the game's scheduled launch that SSI and TSR were dissolving their partnership and that Slayer would be one of the last products in that agreement.
 A version for the PlayStation was announced for an October 1995 release but never materialized.
 SSI and Lion Entertainment did collaborate on a sequel to Slayer titled Advanced Dungeons & Dragons: DeathKeep, released on 3DO in 1995 and Windows in 1996.
 Lion Entertainment went on to port several popular first-person shooters including Doom II, Duke Nukem 3D, and Quake to Macintosh before voluntarily closing in 1999.

-Reception
+Reception and legacy

 GamePro gave the game a generally positive review, saying it successfully combines fast-paced action in a Wolfenstein 3D vein with traditional RPG gameplay.
 They criticized the music and lack of sound effects, but praised the abundance of options and the varied dungeon layouts, and commented that the adjustable difficulty make the game appropriate for players of all ages.

-Next Generation stated that "All in all, a great first attempt, but far short of market demands.
+Next Generation was generally negative to the game and gave it 2 stars out of 5.

 Allen Rausch for GameSpy called Slayer "a fantastic game" for how rare it is, and that it "was actually one of the better games" for the 3DO system.

+Concordia University professor and author Mark J. P. Wolf noted Slayer as an example of a game that utilizes handcrafted assets (including walls, doors, and windows) to give each of its dungeons a deliberate feel in their design despite a reliance on random, procedural generation for their layouts.